Markets, Networks and Hierarchies

 Chapter 8: Where do markets come from?
 From (quality) conventions!

+8. Where do markets come from?
+From (quality) conventions!
 Olivier Favereau, Olivier Biencourt and François Eymard-Duvernay INTRODUCTION In a 1981 issue of the American Journal of Sociology, sociologist Harrison White asked the economic question par excellence: where do markets come from?
 He devised a sophisticated and heterodox model to answer that question.
 His model allowed him to identify structural conditions (related to costs and preferences) under which stable markets could emerge (or not).
 ‘Markets’ should be understood here as a self-reproducing system of niches for competing firms, in a price/quality space, rather than the Walrasian fictitious place, where a benevolent auctioneer applies the law of supply and demand.
 So markets become another exemplification of modern social network analysis, developed by Harrison White and his Harvard group since the beginning of the 1960s.1 In 1989, the Revue économique published a special issue entitled ‘L’économie des conventions’, to which two of the present authors contributed.
 All the papers collected in that issue tried to think anew about either markets or business firms, in a more comprehensive approach to coordination and rationality, combining economics and sociology.
-The common key to revisiting the usual models of firms and markets is the notion of ‘convention’, as a social representation on what could be argued, if required, as a ‘satisficing’ level of coordination, inside the relevant collective entity.2 Eymard-Duvernay’s paper showed that the existence of stable goods markets is linked to implicit collective agreements between buyers and sellers, on what defines quality: these ‘quality conventions’ are translated by firms into coherent ways of...
+The common key to revisiting the usual models of firms and markets is the notion of ‘convention’, as a social representation on what could be argued, if required, as a ‘satisficing’ level of coordination, inside the relevant collective entity.2 Eymard-Duvernay’s paper showed that the existence of stable goods markets is linked to implicit collective agreements between buyers and sellers, on what defines quality: these ‘quality...

 You are not authenticated to view the full text of this chapter or article.